The American put with finite-time maturity and stochastic interest rate: Main results

 \subsection{Smoothness of the value function}

 It is well-known that $v$ satisfies (in the classical sense)

 where $\cL$ is the generator of $(r,X)$ defined in \eqref{eq:LrX}.
-Hence, standard arguments assert that $v$ is $C^{1,2,2}$ in $\cC \cap \interior(\cD)$.
+Hence, standard arguments assert that $v$ is $C^{1,2}$ in $\cC \cap \interior(\cD)$.
 Classical optimal stopping theory identifies the boundary of the set $\cC$ by imposing the so-called smooth-fit condition.
 In the American put problem with constant interest rate this corresponds to proving that $x\mapsto v^\circ_x(t,x)$ is continuous for each $t\in[0,T)$ fixed, with $v^\circ$ denoting the value function associated to the option price.
 In our setting we prove a stronger result and show continuous differentiability of $v$ across the stopping boundary $\partial \cC$, i.e., the global continuity of the gradient of $v$ (as a function of all variables) in $\cO$.
-We use ideas similar to those in \cite{de2018global} but we must refine arguments therein and use estimates with `local' nature since we are not able to directly check the assumptions required in \cite{de2018global}.
+We use ideas similar to those in \cite{de2018global} but we must refine arguments therein and use estimates with `local' nature since we are not able to directly check their assumptions.
+In particular, global differentiability of the flow $r\mapsto(r^r_s,X^{r,x}_s)$ and related integrability conditions (see Eqs.\ (4.4)--(4.7) and Theorem 10 in \cite{de2018global}) are not easily verifiable when, for example, the interest rate follows the CIR dynamics.

 \begin{theorem} We have $v\in C^1(\cO)$. \end{theorem} \begin{proof} See Section \ref{sec:cont}. \end{proof}

 It is worth noticing that the proof of the above result combines a number of steps that may be of independent interest.
 In particular, we prove local Lipschitz continuity of $v$ (Proposition \ref{prop:vlip}) and the regularity of the stopping boundary in the sense of diffusions.
 The latter gives the continuity of optimal stopping times $\tau_*$ as functions of the initial state, which plays a crucial role in the proof of the theorem.